rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 Note that this does not imply that a (to be defined) sectioning node property can not result in such a characteristic.
-However, these additional properties must be consistent with the default definitions described below.
+However, these additional properties must not break consistency with the default definitions described below.

 Note that the formal definitions treat any section as a separate entity.
 As such, no section is defined to have an effect on another section.
 This is